Search our site

 since 2009 : Surf, Art, and Cultural Play

 Founded in 2009 on Australia’s Central Coast, The Critical Slide Society (TCSS) was never meant to be a conventional surf label.
-It began as a creative collective of surfers, artists, photographers, illustrators, musicians, and filmmakers—bound together by saltwater culture rather than competition.
+It began as a creative collective of surfers, artists, photographers, illustrators, musicians, and filmmakers—bound together by a shared passion for saltwater culture rather than competition.
 The mission was clear: to celebrate the essence of surfing, not podium finishes, through clothing and storytelling.
 More than a decade on, TCSS remains independent and surfer-owned, a brand that continues to champion authenticity with every collection.

 about TCSS

 At its core, TCSS is about surf, art, and music woven into fashion.
 It highlights free-spirited riders and creative voices rather than professional competitors, producing visual narratives that reflect the heart of surf life.
-With its irreverent humor and creative edge, the brand has won “Best Boardshorts” multiple times and continues to export coastal authenticity into the global style conversation.
+With its irreverent humor and innovative edge, the brand has won “Best Boardshorts” multiple times and continues to export coastal authenticity into the global style conversation.

 Flagship Studio & Immersive Retail